cyber-siraj/Enterprise-Network-Lab/README.md

 ## 📌 Summary

 This lab bridges the gap between networking and cybersecurity by combining infrastructure setup with basic monitoring concepts.
-It reflects a practical, hands-on approach to building the foundational skills required for entry-level IT and SOC roles.
+It reflects a practical, hands-on approach to building the foundational skills required for entry-level IT.